 On November 30, 2017, the Corporation completed the sale of its wholly owned subsidiary Jonview Canada Inc. ["Jonview"], which has an incoming tour operator business in Canada, to Japanese multinational H.I.S.
 Co.
 Ltd., which specializes in travel distribution, following approval of the transaction by the Competition Bureau of Canada and compliance with other customary conditions.
-Under the terms of the agreement, the selling price totalled \$48,896, of which \$1,100 was received in cash during the quarter ended January 31, 2019, bringing the total amount received in cash to \$47,796, with the balance of \$1,100 receivable under certain contractual conditions prior to May 31, 2019.
-The Corporation received from H.I.S.
+Under the terms of the agreement, the selling price amounted to \$48,896.
+During the quarter ended July 31, 2019, the Corporation recorded a \$289 downward adjustment to the gain on business disposal related to the amount claimed by H.I.S.
 Co.
-Ltd. a notice claiming an amount of \$639 for uncollected trade receivables as at May 31, 2019.
-The Corporation contests this claim.
-During the six-month period ended April 30, 2018, the Corporation recognized a gain on business disposal of \$31,264.
+Ltd. for uncollected trade receivables as at May 31, 2019.
+During the nine-month period ended July 31, 2018, the Corporation recognized a gain on business disposal of \$31,264.

-Since Jonview's operations do not represent a principal and separate line of business for the Corporation, its results are included in the Corporation's net income from continuing operations reported in the consolidated statements of income (loss) and comprehensive income (loss) for the six-month period ended April 30, 2018.
+Since Jonview's operations do not represent a principal and separate line of business for the Corporation, its results are included in the Corporation's net income (loss) from continuing operations reported in the consolidated statements of income (loss) and comprehensive income (loss) for the nine-month period ended July 31, 2018.